evanpaliotta/Project_1/README.md

 - Ricky Gunawan

 Core Questions:
-- Whhat is the current state of global markets?
+- What is the current state of global markets?
 - What happens to GDP, employment, interest rates, money, velocity, and the S&P 500 after a technical recession?
 - What do these findings suggest about the post Coronavirus Recession?